nikolae/portfolio/pages/info.md

 ---
 layout: page
 title: About
-permalink: /info/
+permalink: /about/
 ---

 ## Me
 I am Nick: an electrical engineer and software developer of 13+ years who has worked in the implantable medical product, aerospace, oil & gas, test & measurement, industrial automation, consumer product, and embedded circuit design spaces.
-I've done work for various Government labs ([NREL](https://nrel.gov), [Sandia](https://www.sandia.gov/)), Medtronic, Tesla, Google, Apple, John Deer, Wrigley, Intel, and many others.
+I've done work for various Government labs and branches ([NREL](https://nrel.gov), [Sandia](https://www.sandia.gov/), [DoD](https://www.defense.gov), [DoE](https://www.energy.gov)), Medtronic, Tesla, Google, Apple, John Deer, Wrigley, Intel, and many others.
 I was the recipient of two Engineering Impact awards in 2014: one from National Instruments for Energy and the other from National Instruments/Intel for Internet of Things.
 I am currently working on embedded class 3 medical implantable devices.
 I am passionate about technology for both work and pleasure, and enjoy reading with a cat on my lap.

 Check out my [LinkedIn here](https://www.linkedin.com/in/naroneseno/).